Correlations of sieve weights and distributions of zeros: Comparison with the alternative hypothesis

 \section{Comparison with the alternative hypothesis}

 In this short concluding section, we will reflect upon how the various thresholds that we used in studying $F_T(\alpha)$ interact with the so-called Alternative Hypothesis.
 This hypothesis (as formulated in expression (2.2) of \cite{FGL14}, say) contends that the distribution of the imaginary parts of the zeros of the Riemann zeta function is exceedingly regular.
 More precisely, AH states that if $\gamma, \gamma^\prime \geqslant T_0$ are such imaginary parts then where $\widetilde{\gamma}: = \frac{1}{2 \pi}\gamma \log( \gamma/2\pi)$ is the normalised version of $\gamma$.
 (Certain formulations, see \cite[Conjecture 2.2]{LR19}, allow $ \widetilde{\gamma_j} - \widetilde{\gamma}_{j+1} \in \frac{1}{2} \mathbb{Z} + o_{j \rightarrow \infty}(1)$, where $\gamma_1,\gamma_2,\gamma_3,\dots$ are the positive imaginary parts given in ascending order.)
 This distribution would contradict Conjecture \ref{Conjecture Montgomery pair corr}.
 Indeed, under AH, it is immediate that the function $F_T(\alpha)$ is periodic with period $2$.
-Therefore Theorem \ref{Theorem Montgomery first theorem} implies that $\lim_{T\rightarrow \infty}F_T(\alpha)$ is determined, and in particular expression (\ref{eq: AH FT}) holds.
+Therefore Theorem \ref{Theorem Montgomery first theorem} implies that under AH the limit $\lim_{T\rightarrow \infty}F_T(\alpha)$ is determined.
+In particular, expression (\ref{eq: AH FT}) would hold (contradicting Conjecture \ref{Conjecture Montgomery pair corr}).

 However, as is proven in \cite{LR19}, AH is nonetheless consistent with everything that is presently known about the correlations of the zeros (both pair correlations and higher correlations).

 A sufficiently strong disproof of AH would rule out the existence of exceptional zeros for Dirichlet $L$-functions.
 This fact was known to Montgomery, and is remarked upon at the end of \cite{Mo73}, but the full proof doesn't seem to have been written down until Conrey--Iwaniec \cite{CI02}.
-Given that the results of this paper are dependent on strong uniformity for the distribution of primes in arithmetic progressions (so in particular they assume the non-existence of exceptional zeros), disproving AH using these methods would say nothing about the exceptional zero problem.
+Given that the results of our paper are dependent on strong uniformity for the distribution of primes in arithmetic progressions (so in particular they assume the non-existence of exceptional zeros), disproving AH using our methods would say nothing about the exceptional zero problem.
 However, we nonetheless found it interesting to observe what correlation estimates would be necessary in order to be able to conclude that $\liminf_{T\rightarrow \infty} F_T(\alpha) \geqslant 2 - \alpha$ for $\alpha \in [1,2)$, which is the bound given by (\ref{eq: AH FT}).\\